 The 2013 Election Compass

-The Israeli Election Compass is an online tool developed by IDI's Guttman Center for Surveys that enables users to compare their positions on key issues with those of the parties that ran for the Knesset in 2013.
-Find out where you are positioned on Israel's political landscape by clicking here.
+The Israeli Election Compass 2013 is an online tool developed by IDI's Guttman Center for Surveys that enables users to compare their positions on key issues with those of the parties that ran for the Knesset in 2013.
+Find out more about this project here.

 Elections and Parties Database (Under Construction)